JoshuaMeza/HollowBot/README.md

 from dotenv import load_dotenv    # Package which help us to find the environment variable
 ```

-Rigth now, we still doing nothing with the bot, let's try the following:
+Right now, we still doing nothing with the bot, let's try the following:

 ```python
 import discord